 The Dalai Lama’s bald head nodded sagely in the yellow-orange light.

 ‘But to cause another’s death deliberately … we don’t understand.
 Why would you do this to each other?’

 The Dalai Lama exchanged glances with Tenzin and Kelsang.
 He spoke softly, “Well, there’s territory, of course.
 You can’t have any Tom, Dick or Harry taking over your land.”
 He chuckled inwardly at his Tibetan translation of the quaint English phrase.

 Traveller Three nodded, ‘Yes, I see, if, in the first instance, the land were to be designated to certain … tribes.
 Where we come from there is common ownership, co-operation ….”

-“And then there’s ideas, you see.
-If someone doesn’t share your way of thinking, your beliefs, then, well, many would, unfortunately, regard them as their enemy.
+“And then there are ideas, you see.
+If someone doesn’t share your way of thinking, or your beliefs, then, well, many would, unfortunately, regard them as their enemy.
 Or if someone has a different colour skin, or a different appearance, or believes in a different faith, for example.”

 ‘Enemy.
 What is that?’

 The Dalai Lama hesitated, “Er, well, someone you wish to do harm to.
 Perhaps wound or kill?”